xjmusic/xjmusic/README.md

     bin/sql/dump/all_local

+*note that the latest codebase may run migrations on top of that ^^^, and of course it had better pass checksum ;)* This means you can never change the contents of any of your hubMigration .sql files after production hubMigration is done.

+You may ask Gradle to migrate the Hub service's Postgres database at any time like this:

+    gradle :service:hub:flywayMigrate --info

 It is NOT necessary to have any local Postgres server running.
 The build process will use your Docker `postgres01xj1`, or more specifically (for cross-platform compatibility) it will use port 5400 which Docker maps to `postgres01xj1` port 5432, for Maven to use during the build process.